linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 # Certificates of Deposit

 A certificate of deposit, or CD, is a time deposit with a bank.
 Time deposits (in contrast to "demand deposits" or checking accounts) may not be withdrawn on demand.
 The bank pays interest and principal to the depositor only at maturity.
-CDs issued in denominations greater than  $100,000 are usually negotiable, however; that is, they can be sold to another investor if the owner needs to cash in the certificate before it matures.
+CDs issued in denominations greater than  \$100,000 are usually negotiable, however; that is, they can be sold to another investor if the owner needs to cash in the certificate before it matures.
 Short-term CDs are highly marketable, although the market significantly thins out for maturities of three months or more.
-CDs are treated as bank deposits by the Federal Deposit Insurance Corporation, so they are insured for up to$ 250,000 in the event of a bank insolvency.
+CDs are treated as bank deposits by the Federal Deposit Insurance Corporation, so they are insured for up to\$ 250,000 in the event of a bank insolvency.

 # Commercial Paper